radiantmediaplayer/rmp-webos/README.md

 You can use Radiant Media Player to build media-oriented LG Smart TV applications.
 The player is equipped with various optimisations, notably file:// protocol support, to work in the following environments:

-- Web applications for LG smart TV built for webO3 5+ To get started with your first webOS TV Application [follow that guide](https://webostv.developer.lge.com/develop/getting-started).
+- Web applications for LG smart TV with webOS 3+

+To get started with your first webOS TV Application [follow that guide](https://webostv.developer.lge.com/develop/getting-started).

 For a list of supported features [see our documentation](https://www.radiantmediaplayer.com/docs/latest/lg-smart-tv.html#supported-features).